-- Announcer/host
+- Announcer/radio journalist

 - Copywriter

-- Media sales account executive
+- Account executive

 - Media planner

-- · Music director
+- Music director or programmer

-- Content producer
+- Producer

-- Audio engineer
+- · Production or studio engineer

 - Programme director

 - · Promotions or station manager

-- Website content manager
+- · Record company representative

-- Journalist
+- · Studio engineer

 Screen Production

 Screen production is all about telling a good story in an exciting and innovative way.
 The evolution of the moving image has been dramatic, and consumers today have a wide array of viewing choices in the online space and across multiple media outlets.
 TV and screen production professionals have to be versatile, adaptable, creative and technically competent in a number of specific roles or across a number of areas within a production.